What is Lymphatic Drainage?

 Nourishes cells

-The lymphatic system is secondary circulatory system in our bodies which cleans and nourish cells.
-Lymph is a clear fluid containing nutrients and oxygen similar to blood but without the red and white corpuscles, and is deposited around cells to keep them nourished.
+The lymphatic system nourishes cells and removes wastes and toxins.
+Lymph is a clear fluid containing nutrients and oxygen (similar to blood) , and is deposited around cells to keep them nourished.

 Removes waste and toxins